-If a smaller window is desired while maintaining a wide effective viewing angle of the ISL29010, a cylindrical piece of transparent plastic is needed to trap the light and then focus and guide the light on to the device.
-Hence the name light guide which is also known as light pipe.
-The pipe should be placed directly on top of the device with a distance of D1 = 0.5mm to achieve peak performance.
-The light pipe should be a minimum of 1.5mm in diameter to ensure that whole area of the sensor will be exposed.
+If a smaller window is desired while maintaining a wide effective viewing angle of the ISL29012, a cylindrical piece of transparent plastic is needed to trap the light and then focus and guide the light on to the device.
+Hence, the name light guide or also known as light pipe.
+The pipe should be placed directly on top of the device with a distance of d1 = 0.5mm to achieve peak performance.
+The light pipe should have a minimum of 1.5mm in diameter to ensure that whole area of the sensor will be exposed.
 See Figure 5.